mvextensions/mvbasic/doc/DeveloperIntro.md

 ## 8.1 Option 2 - Fork and Clone the MV Extensions Repo

 If you are making more than minor edits, it's a good idea to first fork the project repository on Github.
 This is an optional step, and not required unless you plan on submitting changes back to MV Extensions.
-This is an optional, extra credit, step.

 Forking will allow two things: